mayuresh714/youtubevideo_to_text/README.md

+# youtube video_to_text
-# youtubevideo_to_text  deploying this through telegram bot with help of HEROKU as hosting service
+deploying this as telegram bot with help of HEROKU as hosting service....